 An executive order of the Changjiang (Yangtse) Shg.
-Corp. on 25 November 1966 decreed that large Yangtse steamers with JIANG, MIN and XIN names were immediately (evidently effective 1 December) to be renamed in a new DONG FANG HONG series.
+Corp. on 25 November 1966 decreed that large Yangtse steamers with JIANG, MIN and XIN names were immediately (evidently effective 1 December) to be renamed in a new DONG FANG HONG - 'The East is Red' - series.
 Shanghai-Hankow mainline vessels were given numbers from DFH 1 to DFH 10.
 A daily sailing on this route required seven vessels to be in service each week.